 Hear Elvis's version on: From Nashville to Memphis (3)

 It is often reported that Etta James recorded this number first, even before Clyde McPhatter.
-However, James's recording was made on 22 April, 1957 (McPhatter's from February 1958), while a review of Al Casey's recording of "Come What May" on Dot 15563 appeared on 29 April, 1957, in Billboard.
-A nice touch: the other side of Casey's release was titled "Guitar Man," but it had nothing to do with Elvis's later recording, of course.
+However, James's recording was made on 22 April, 1957 (McPhatter's from February 1958), while a review of Al Casey's recording of "Come What May" on Dot 15563 appeared on 29 April, 1957, in Billboard and so must surely have been recorded earlier.
+A nice touch: the other side of Casey's release was titled "Guitar Man," though it had nothing to do with Elvis's later recording, of course.

 Written by: Huddie Ledbetter